dtipson/thenUse/README.md

 ```

-Once we have something that has both methods and a context that matches those methods (i.e. the method "remove" is defined on the context $('.thing')) use() returns a function.
+Once we have something that has both some methods and a context that matches those methods (i.e. the method "remove" is defined on the context $('.thing')), use() starts returning a function.

-**NOTE:** That function _also_ has the above methods, meaing that you can continue to define further functions by chaining on additional behavior.
+That function, however, _also_ has the above methods, meaing that you can either call it _or_ continue to define further functions by chaining on additional behavior.

 -----